rlrangel/FEMOOLab/README.md

 <p align=center><img height="100.0%" width="100.0%" src="https://gitlab.com/rafaelrangel/femoolab/-/raw/master/docs/images/logos/logo_femoolab.png"></p>

-FEMOOLab is a MATLAB program for performing numerical simulations using the Finite Element Method (FEM).
+FEMOOLab is a MATLAB program for performing multiphysics simulations using the Finite Element Method (FEM).

 Its purpose is to offer an open-source tool that is modular and extensible, allowing easy implementation, inspection and testing of new models and formulations.
 It targets researchers, who can use it as a numerical laboratory, and teachers and students who want to teach or learn implementation aspects about the FEM.